jgillmanjr/pySchema4neo/README.md

 mySchema(node3, rel)
 ```

+See the examples in the `documentation/examples/` directory.

 ### Checking Success (or Failure) of the Operation
 Calling the schema object will return a list of statuses like `{'success': True, 'err': None}` or `{'success': False, 'err': 'Enter your informational message here'}` based on each object you pass in (and will return `None` if nothing is passed in) that you can use to verify the success of your operations.

 # What Now?
 **Go forth and do awesome things (and submit issues as you see them)!**

+Also, please send me your feedback about the process of 'schemaizing' neo4j